The Unity Convention

 Such critiques would never make it to the main stage, where speeches were designed to project moderation and optimism.
 Through all four days, the convention’s message was about reclaiming the ideal of freedom from the right.
 The concept of freedom links together several of Harris’s campaign objectives: to support the demands of women for bodily autonomy, to support LGBTQ+ Americans living and loving as they please, to stand in opposition to book banning and other manifestations of the right’s endless cultural panics, and to put an end to the threat to democracy caused by Trump’s refusal to acknowledge electoral results when he loses.

 Similarly, the DNC reclaimed patriotism for the center-left, seeking to reshape it in the process.
 Both on stage and on the floor, this was almost certainly the most racially diverse political convention in American history.
-The performances that seemed to signal promising futures at higher levels in the party all came from non-white politicians, including AOC, Raphael Warnock, Jasmine Crockett, Wes Moore, and Maxwell Alejandro Frost.
+The performances that seemed to signal promising futures at higher levels in the party all came from nonwhite politicians, including AOC, Raphael Warnock, Jasmine Crockett, Wes Moore, and Maxwell Alejandro Frost.
 “Making America great does not mean telling people you’re not wanted, and loving your country does not mean lying about its history,” argued Maryland Governor Moore on the third night.
 “Making America great means saying the ambitions of this country would be incomplete without your help.”
 Harris’s story was situated as an extension of the civil rights struggle.
 “USA” was printed on placards handed out to the crowd, and chants of those three letters, which once would have had at least a whiff of reaction, attempted instead to put an inclusive patriotism on display: a refusal to concede love of country to the cramped and ugly version offered by Republicans.

 The corollary of these displays of patriotic unity—which aimed not only to excite committed Democrats but also to reach voters who need to be introduced to Harris in a hurry—is that they put anything that looks like radicalism way out of sight, behind layers of security fencing and bored policemen in Kevlar vests.
 On the convention’s second night, Ana Navarro asserted her refugee status and refuted the charge that Harris is a communist by saying that she knows “communism,” comparing Trump to various nominally left-wing authoritarian governments in Latin America.
 (Navarro’s family left Nicaragua in 1980 when she was eight, a year after the Sandinistas overthrew the U.S.-backed Somoza dictatorship.)
 Bernie Sanders appeared two speakers later to talk about healthcare—but neither he nor anyone else endorsed socialism.
 To ensure that people have access to affordable healthcare “is not a radical agenda,” asserted Bernie.
 “Let me tell you what a radical agenda is: Trump’s Project 2025.”

 The Democratic Party sought to present itself as the normal party for normal people, in contrast to the “weird” and unhealthy obsessions of Republicans in the age of Trump.
 Where the Republican Party has been taken over by its political fringes, the Democratic Party has done a better job of incorporating them into the mainstream.
 It is hard to argue with the strategy.
 Trump’s “birtherist” attacks on Barack Obama, or his obsession with Harris’s multicultural parentage, appeal to an audience that cannot accept someone with these characteristics as authentically American.
 In contrast, the DNC repeatedly emphasized how typical Harris’s story is: a middle-class upbringing, a child of divorce, now a stepmother in a blended family, where her stepchildren call her Momala.
 The convention preferred to describe her upbringing in the “East Bay” rather than Berkeley, presumably because the latter might trigger associations with radicalism or coastal liberalism.
 The effort to generate a “Momala-and-apple-pie” vision of wholesomeness around Harris does real work on behalf of anyone who has had their identity and belonging—or that of their family—questioned.
 It is a story of American history that does not conceal past exclusion and injustice but is focused on its ever-widening circles of inclusion.
-The convention steadily built the case that in that version of the American story, the next chapter can only begin with Harris as president.
+The convention steadily built the case that in this version of the American story, the next chapter can only begin with Harris as president.

 From the parade of diverse speakers, however, there was one prominent absence: a Palestinian American.
 The only drama to come from an otherwise uncontested primary were the voters who chose “Uncommitted” to signal displeasure with Biden’s continued commitment to arming Israel as civilians in Gaza suffer and die.
 The Uncommitted delegates had a significant presence throughout the convention.
 On the floor and around the hallways of McCormick Place, many attendees wore buttons advertising their status as a “Ceasefire Delegate” or keffiyeh-patterned scarves identifying them as “Democrats for Palestinian Rights.”